Mohagames205/Flowpanel/README.md

 # FlowPanel
 ### Rank management made easy

-**Notice**: Once all to-do tasks in https://github.com/Mohagames205/Flowpanel/projects/1 are done, the current project won't be updated anymore because it will be rewritten completely.
+**Notice**: Please download the latest release from https://github.com/Mohagames205/Flowpanel/releases.
+If you clone the files from the repo there is a small chance that it will actually work.

 ### Features